Pecan Encrusted Sweet Potato Casserole

 Sweet Potato Casserole Recipe Overview

-This is an extremely unique pecan crusted sweet potato casserole recipe.
+This is an extremely unique pecan encrusted sweet potato casserole recipe.
 I refer to it as a pecan encrusted sweet potato casserole due to the deep, thick pecan crusting that is infused on top.
 Many sweet potato casseroles will have the main ingredients of sweet potatoes, marshmallows, and coconut.
-This is part of our Sides Recipes Category.
+This is part of our Sides, Vegetables, Desserts, Potatoes, Holidays, Christmas, & Thanksgiving Categories.

 A noticeable amount of people aren’t fans of coconut or marshmallows so this one leaves those 2 out and adds in a rich pecan encrusted topping.
 This is an extremely unique recipe and can double as a dessert.